giampaolo/psutil/docs/index.rst

   .. method:: create_time()

-    The process creation time as a floating point number expressed in seconds since the epoch, in UTC.
+    The process creation time as a floating point number expressed in seconds since the epoch.
 The return value is cached after first call.

       >>> import psutil, datetime
       >>> p = psutil.Process()